Sex Crimes in Cincinnati

 The Hamilton County Prosecutor’s Office also has its own special prosecutors who will handle sex crime cases or cases involving children.
 When a special investigator or prosecutor is involved in a sex crime case, a defense lawyer may need to take a different approach than they would with a prosecutor they see in court on a regular basis.

-As with any type of criminal case, a prosecutor must prove each element of a sex offense as set out by law beyond a reasonable doubt to obtain a conviction.
+As with any type of criminal case, a prosecutor must prove each element of a sex offense beyond a reasonable doubt to obtain a conviction.
 While this is the highest legal standard of any type of case in the U.S., prosecutors can and do obtain convictions, both at trial and due to guilty pleas.

 To meet this burden of proof, prosecutors will present various forms of evidence, including physical evidence, witness testimony, an alleged victim’s testimony, and more.
 One popular form of evidence is any kind of deoxyribonucleic acid (DNA) that was taken from the victim or the crime scene that matches the accused defendant.
 This type of evidence can be particularly persuasive with juries, and a defense lawyer should know how to challenge DNA evidence and any other type of evidence presented.

-10. The Ohio Criminal Court Process for Sex Crimes
+The Ohio Criminal Court Process for Sex Crimes in Cincinnati

 - Arraignment - This is the first court appearance of a defendant, and the judge will inform them of the charges issued against them.
 The judge also requests that the defendant enter their initial plea, which can be not guilty, guilty, or no contest.
 In cases in which bail is an issue, the judge may review bail set in the specific circumstances.